 Back then, there were plenty of companies that believed they didn’t need to have a web presence.
 They were satisfied with their current status and had no interest in venturing into foreign territory.

 Many of those companies ended up digging themselves into holes it took years to dig out of.

 Today, there are just as many companies don’t believe in importance of social media in business.
 The common assumptions?

 - Social media serves no business purpose

 - Social media marketing isn’t as effective as traditional marketing

 Social media has grown exponentially in recent years and there is no sign that the growth is slowing down.
 As of the end of 2017, there were a combined 6.14 Billion social networkers on the top 15 social media sites.
 There are over 2B(January 18) users on Facebook alone!

-- Engage customers in meaningful conversation
+- Social media encourages customers to engage in meaningful conversation

-- Provide immediate customer service
+- It provides immediate customer service